Christopher Wilder

-Early life
+Early life and criminal history

-Christopher Bernard Wilder was born on March 13, 1945, in Sydney, New South Wales, Australia, the oldest of four sons to an American father, a naval officer, and an Australian mother.
-He nearly died at birth, and reportedly almost drowned in a swimming pool at the age of two.

-On January 4, 1963, aged 17, Wilder raped a 13-year-old girl in company with two other young men, both of whom denied being involved in the actual assault.
-Wilder was sentenced to probation, and claimed later in life that he also received electroshock therapy.
+Christopher Wilder was born on March 13, 1945, in Sydney, New South Wales, the oldest of four sons to an American father, Coley Chapman Wilder, a naval officer, and an Australian mother, June Wilder (née Decker).
+Wilder nearly died at birth and reportedly almost drowned in a swimming pool when he was aged 2.
+On January 4, 1963, at age 17, Wilder raped a 13-year-old girl in a Freshwater quarry, in the company of two other men, both of whom denied being involved in the assault.
+Wilder was sentenced to probation and claimed later in life that he also received electroshock therapy.
 It has been suggested that this therapy aggravated Wilder's violent sexual tendencies.
-However, journalist Duncan McNab claims there is no evidence that he underwent electroshock therapy, and that the story of Wilder's near-drowning was an invention of Wilder himself.
+However, journalist Duncan McNab claims that there is no evidence that Wilder underwent electroshock therapy and that the story of his near-drowning was invented by Wilder.